nathancarter/weblurch/doc/plan.md

 clicks, and other events in the form of code that can be dropped directly into the test suite.

- * Below those controls, place an Insert Comment button.
- * Add to the test state a "steps" array.
- * On click of the button, push an object onto the steps array, of type comment, with text given by a prompt dialog shown to the user.
- * Extend the update function to write the body of the test function by converting each element of the steps array into a code.
-For now, we have only comment step types.
-They translate as unindented text, because the test code is in literate CoffeeScript.
  * Below those controls, place a button for inserting an assertion that the editor's contents are correct as they are now.
  * On click of that button, add a step of type "check contents", with the